Kincekara/haphir/README.md

 ## Terra

-- The pipelien available as a [Dockstore workflow](https://dockstore.org/workflows/github.com/Kincekara/haphir/HAPHiR) that can be imported directly into Terra for cloud execution.
+- The pipeline is available as a [Dockstore workflow](https://dockstore.org/workflows/github.com/Kincekara/haphir/HAPHiR) that can be imported directly into Terra for cloud execution.

 ### Inputs